20 Jan Late/Non-Payment of Salary: What to Do?

 The above are just a few of the options you have and the list is by no means exhaustive.
 Just remember that you have the upper hand and the employer is the one in breach of the employment contract.

-Please be aware that resigning does not mean that you lose your right to ask for the salary which has not been paid, you still have that right, all it means is that you do not want to continue working there with no realistic expectation of payment.
-If you decide to this, then you can terminate the employment contract on the grounds of breach of contract by your employer (non-payment of salary), and it is likely that you will not have to comply with any notice period.
+Please be aware that if you choose to resign, this does not mean that you lose your right to ask for the salary which is already owed and has not been paid, you still have that right, all it means is that you do not want to continue working there with no realistic expectation of payment.
+If you decide to do this, then you can terminate the employment contract on the grounds of breach of contract by your employer (non-payment of salary), and it is likely that you will not have to comply with any notice period.

 Finally, some tell tale signs that the company might be in financial trouble and you should consider leaving include: